deciduously/markov/post.md

 ## AKA 65 Line Markov Chain (A Rewrite)

 I've found that if you can translate something into Rust, you pretty much understand it.
 In that spirit, this post covers a translation of the program in [this post](http://theorangeduck.com/page/17-line-markov-chain) by [orangeduck](http://theorangeduck.com/page/about) in Rust, with a little extra explanation.
-You should be able to knock one out in whatever you like after!
+In fact, it will probably move a little slow - depending on your comfort level, it may be skimmable!
+You should be able to knock one out in whatever language you like after.

 A [Markov chain](https://en.wikipedia.org/wiki/Markov_chain) can be used to generate realistic(ish) sounding random text based on a sample input.
 The Wikipedia article is somewhat opaque, as Wikipedia can tends to be, but at it's heart it's a very simple concept in which the next word is chosen based entirely on the current two words.
 It's surprisingly simple (at least, I was surprised at how easy it was) and yet generates some real-sounding(ish) text with minimal effort.
+For a fun example of this in action, check out the subreddit [/r/SubredditSimulator](https://www.reddit.com/r/SubredditSimulator/).
+All of the posts and comments found there are generated using markov chains using their respective subreddits as input data.

 You shouldn't need to know Rust to follow along.